Sens3ii/Tanks2D/ReadMe.md

 ## Description:
 This repository was created for the final project on [Principles of programming 2](https://github.com/askarakshabayev/PP2_2020) at KBTU University in 2020.
 Final project is multiplayer tanks game.
-Game have 3 modes, 1 Game is written on python, on pygame library.
+Game is written on python, on pygame library.
 For server side used RabbitMQ.
 Also, the project has artificial intelligence for multiplayer.
 [Grading criterias](https://docs.google.com/spreadsheets/d/1arVKbj1urECzigbPIDrn9SylfFvIR0i5EvEBVe6ijjM/edit#gid=0)
 #### Menu: